 Describe an injection zone.

 An injection zone is usually sandstone, a rock porous and permeable enough to accept injected fluids.
 Rock beds chosen for injection zones are covered by impermeable beds, like shale, that act as cap rocks, confining injected liquids in the porous beds.

 After oil and gas are separated from the produced water at the producing well, the water is piped or trucked to the injection site.
 There, the water is transferred to holding tanks and filtered and pumped down a Class II injection well.

 Yes.
 Class II injection wells provide a viable and safe method to enhance oil and gas production and dispose of produced fluids and other fluids associated with oil- and gas-production operations.
 In California, Class II injection wells have an outstanding record for environmental protection.
-A peer review conducted by a national organization, the Ground Water Protection Council, found the Division has an excellent program that effectively protects underground sources of drinking water.
+A peer review conducted by a national organization, the Ground Water Protection Council, found DOGGR has an excellent program that effectively protects underground sources of drinking water.